 I partially blame myself.

 I’ve also been spending too much time inside our apartment.
-I didn’t set out to pass my days sitting at a small desk in the guest room, but I needed a private space, a room of my own if you allow, to establish a routine as a new writer.
+I didn’t set out to pass my days sitting at a small desk in the guest room, but I needed a private space, a room of my own if you will allow, to establish a routine as a new writer.
 Writing a memoir is a soul-searching endeavor that requires you to revisit and examine significant moments in the past, some of which can shake and bring you to tears.
 Until I was more comfortable with the process, I wouldn’t consider venturing out, although I fantasized about living a writer’s life in the city.
 (There’s also the fact that I often talk aloud.
 Something about speaking the words makes them real and helps with editing.
 Not sure the public would appreciate my practice, but then again, this is New York City 🤓.)

 My online writing community and work as a property manager and board Co-Chair for a national nonprofit kept me from noticing that I hadn’t yet made a friend IRL.
 I had grown accustomed to my routine and wondered if I had unknowingly become an introvert.
 (The answer is brilliantly clear for those who know me well.)
 I even retook the 16 personalities test to see if my source of inspiration and energy has shifted these past years, especially as I spend a good portion of my days in isolation.
 But, I am a person who needs the energy of others to be at my best.